Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Visiting the D Day beaches of Normandy can take a lot of planning.
 There are five main beaches, and each has plenty of things to see.
 I made two trips to the Normandy beaches recently and mapped out the details for you.

-The 80th anniversary of D-Day on 6 June 2024 provided an opportunity to visit the Normandy beaches but this is an area of France that has always been high on people’s lists.
+The 80th anniversary of D-Day on 6 June 2024 provided a golden opportunity to visit the Normandy beaches but this is an area of France that has always been high on people’s lists.

 NOTE: Pages on this site may contain affiliate links, which bring in a small commission at no cost to you.